-Thailand's Act on Mutual Assistance in Criminal Matters B.E.
-2535 (1992)227 provides a framework for cooperation with other countries in matters relating to criminal justice.
-It allows other countries to http://www.inter.ago.go.th/UN/UN%20(E)/English/MLAT/The%20Act%20on%20Mutual%20assistance%20in%20Criminal%2 0%20 Matters%202535.pdf request assistance from Thailand through diplomatic channels, even in the absence of any bilateral treaty.
-The Attorney General's powers under the act including ordering the taking of testimony and statements of witnesses and providing evidence to the requesting country.
+The Act on Mutual Assistance in Criminal Matters B.E.
+2535 (1992) (the Mutual Assistance in Criminal Matters Act)230 provides a framework for cooperation with other countries in matters relating to criminal justice.
+It allows other countries to request assistance from Thailand through diplomatic channels, even in the absence of any bilateral treaty.
+The Attorney General's powers under the act include ordering the taking of testimony and statements of witnesses and providing evidence to the requesting country.

-Thailand has also entered into bilateral mutual assistance treaties with a number of countries including the United States, Canada, the United Kingdom, France, Norway, India, China, South Korea, Peru, Sri Lanka, Poland, Belgium and Australia.
+Thailand has also entered into bilateral mutual assistance treaties with a number of countries, including the United States, Canada, the United Kingdom, France, Norway, India, China, South Korea, Peru, Sri Lanka, Poland, Belgium and Australia.